-Heartbreaked by the 7x1 and the 2016's Brazilian Coup, I decided to go deeper in media research, embracing the responsibility to build a more intersectional and generous world using the tools I've learned so far.
+Heartbroke by the 7x1 and the 2016's Brazilian Coup, and an survival of almost death emotional experience, I decided to go deeper in media research, embracing the responsibility to build a more intersectional and generous world using the tools I've learned so far.

 After the Covid19 Pandemic, I broke out the quarantine more conscious of what I am: half asian, half african, non-binary, social aware human being, building my own voice through the understanding of sensibilities awareness.

 E D U C A T I O N